 Guilt in Utopian Space – an evening featuring a new lecture-performance by the former 2013–14 OSE Associate John Hoskins, drawing on research from the project Own De Beauvoir! and their two-year involvement with Birkbeck’s Guilt Working Group.
 Birkbeck College.
 Thursday 21 May 2015.

 Opening event for the culmination of 2015 OSE Associate John Lawrence’s Residency in a Record Store featuring live instore set by the band HENGE.
 In association with Pangaea Sculptors’ Centre.
 Thursday 7 May 2015.

-2015 OSE Associate Leslie Kulesh screens her film NO ROSE, at contemporary arts festival London Open Source.
-Saturday 2 – Sunday 3 May 2015.
+2015 OSE Associate Leslie Kulesh screens their film NO ROSE, at contemporary arts festival London Open Source.
+Saturday 2–Sunday 3 May 2015.

-2015 OSE Associate Marie Toseland presents a new body of work, featuring a collaboration with musician Kinlaw, as part of her solo show pushing sumthin’ nice (feat.
+2015 OSE Associate Marie Toseland presents a new body of work, featuring a collaboration with musician Kinlaw, as part of their solo show pushing sumthin’ nice (feat.
 Kinlaw) for the Southwest Showcase.
-Thursday 26 February – Wednesday 18 March 2015.
+Thursday 26 February–Wednesday 18 March 2015.

 2015 OSE Associate Leslie Kulesh maintains a comment-able Google Doc covering the events of AW15 fashion month, as seen through the prism of Sylvanian Families; a line of collectible anthropomorphic animal figurines made of flocked plastic.
 See Sylvanian Fashion Week for Cosmos Carl here.

 2013–14 OSE Associate Eva Rowson and partner Luke Drozd’s project space 38b welcomes print duo Palefroi from Berlin for an intimate exhibition of their collection of screen-printed and self-produced books and prints.
 Friday 4 July 2014.